Conductor

 Gail A. Brechting, Conductor & Musical Director

 From 1996-1999 Mrs. Brechting represented MSBOA as the State Representative for the Michigan Youth Arts Festival.
-For forty years, she has been an active district and state level adjudicator for low brass, band and orchestras as well as teaching private trombone, euphonium and tuba lessons to students of all ages.
+For forty years, she has been an active district and state level adjudicator for low brass, band and orchestras as well as teaching private trombone and tuba lessons to students of all ages.

-Mrs. Brechting is presently the Past President of the Association of Concert Bands, also serving two previous terms on the board of directors.
-She has recently been named the Lifelong Arts Program Director with Blue Lake Fine Arts Camp.
-She is a member of the National Band Association, an Associate Member of the American Bandmasters Association, the College Band Directors Association, an Emeritus member of Michigan School Band and Orchestra Association, the World Association for Symphonic Bands and Ensembles, P.E.O. and the Women Band Directors Association.
-She is the first woman selected by the John Philip Sousa Foundation to serve on the Sudler Silver Scroll Award selection committee and was recently appointed the chairwomen of this committee.
-She holds a Bachelor of Music Education degree from Central Michigan University and a Master of Arts degree from West Michigan University.
-Mrs. Brechting is a former music faculty of Muskegon Community College and retired in 2019, after a 40-year public school music education career, 34 of those with the Reeths-Puffer Schools in Muskegon, MI.
-In her spare time, she trains and competes as a US Masters swimmer, recently attaining two gold and silver medals.
+Mrs. Brechting is the Past President of the Association of Concert Bands, an international organization serving adult community bands, serving two previous terms on their board of directors.
+She is the Lifelong Arts Program Director with Blue Lake Fine Arts Camp, serving since 2019.
+She is a member of the National Band Association, the College Band Directors Association, an Emeritus member of Michigan School Band and Orchestra Association, the World Association for Symphonic Bands and Ensembles, P.E.O. and the Women Band Directors Association.
+She is the first woman selected by the John Philip Sousa Foundation to serve on the Sudler Silver Scroll Award selection committee, and presently chairs this committee.
+She holds a Bachelor of Music Education degree from Central Michigan University and a Master of Arts degree from Western Michigan University.
+Mrs. Brechting is a past music faculty member of Muskegon Community College.
+She retired in 2019, after a 40-year public school music education career, 34 of those with the Reeths-Puffer Schools in Muskegon, MI.
+In her spare time, she trains to compete as a US Masters swimmer, loves to play golf and travel.

 WINDS Conductors